 PRODUCT SOFTWARE DEVELOPMENT COSTS - The Company follows the guidance of ASC 985-20 "Costs of Software to be Sold, Leased, or Marketed" when capitalizing development costs associated with software to be incorporated into its products.
 The cost of purchased software technology is capitalized and stated at the lower of unamortized cost or expected net realizable value.
 Software is subject to rapid technological obsolescence and future revenue estimates supporting the capitalized software cost can be negatively affected based upon competitive products, services and pricing.
 Such adverse developments could reduce the estimated net realizable value of our product software development costs and could result in impairment or a shorter estimated life.
 Such events would require us to take a charge in the period in which the event occurs or to increase the amortization expense in future periods and would have a negative effect on our results of operations.
 At a minimum, we review for impairments each balance sheet date.
-The Company expects to launch the related products and begin amortization in 2011.
+The Company expects to launch a new product offering in 2012 and begin amortization at that time.

-LIFE INSURANCE POLICIES - The Company carries its cash surrender value of life insurance at values stated by the insurance carriers, reduced by the value of outstanding policy loans made to the insured, or at the amount the Company would receive in the case of split-dollar arrangements.
-Increases in cash surrender value are included in other income in the Consolidated Statements of Operations.
-The carrying value of cash surrender value of life insurance has been reduced by \$61,157 of policy loans at June 30, 2010 and 2009.
+LIFE INSURANCE POLICIES - Life insurance policies are stated at cash surrender value reduced by the value of outstanding policy loans made to the Company, or at the amount the Company would receive in the case of split-dollar arrangements.
+Increases in cash surrender value are included in selling, general and administrative expenses, which is where the annual premiums are recorded.
+The carrying value of the life insurance policies was reduced by \$5,395 and \$61,157 of policy loans at June 30, 2011 and 2010, respectively.